ucsb-cs16/w19/_lectures/lect05.md

 	}
 	else
 	{
+		//cout << "You need to provide 3 arguments after the name of the program.\n";
-		cout << "You need to provide 3 arguments after the name of the program.\n";
+        // Subtract one to eliminate the first argument, which is the name of the program cout << "You need to provide " << (num_args - 1) << " arguments after the name of the program.\n";
 	}
 	return 0;
 }